 Length: 56 pages

-This bill was introduced on November 2, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 2, 2011, in a previous session of Congress, but it did not receive a vote.

 Aug 5, 2009

 This activity took place on a related bill, S. 952 (111th).